-PFC (Prefix-Free Codecs) is a header-only C++20 library that demonstrates data compression and zero-copy access are compatible goals when built on prefix-free codes and generic programming.
-The library achieves 3-10× compression on typical integer distributions while maintaining full STL integration and type safety.
+PFC (Prefix-Free Codecs) is a header-only C++20 library built on a simple observation: data compression and zero-copy access are not contradictory goals, as long as you build on prefix-free codes and generic programming.
+The library gets 3-10x compression on typical integer distributions while maintaining full STL integration and type safety.

 std::vector<uint32_t> data = {1, 2, 3, 5, 8, 13};